juliohawthorne/AD-Powertools/README.md

 # AD-Powertools

-Powershell scripts for automated Active Directory Management
+A collection of Powershell scripts for automated Active Directory Management